 i write creatively to explore the meaning behind experiences we share.

 Mimi Zieman has treated frozen limbs on the highest mountain, delivered triplets near the deepest ocean trench, tap danced through Broadway studios, and has been a suburban mom of three – all experiences that have prepared her for new challenges.
-Her latest is writing UNGUIDED, about her unlikely journey from New York City girl to the doctor on an Everest expedition in the remote wilds of Tibet.
+Her latest is writing a memoir about her unlikely journey from New York City girl to the doctor on an Everest expedition in the remote wilds of Tibet.

-Her early career as a successful academic at Emory University School of Medicine included the roles of Associate Professor, Director of Medical Students, Founder and Director of a Fellowship in Family Planning, educator, and researcher.
+Her early career as an academic at Emory University School of Medicine included the roles of Associate Professor, Director of Medical Students, Founder and Director of a Fellowship in Family Planning, educator, and researcher.
 With a national reputation, she was a founding member of the scientific Society of Family Planning, and a member of CDC committees that wrote guidelines on U.S. contraceptive care.

 She left the structured world of academia to work as an independent consultant and entrepreneur, founding her company, SageMed LLC.
 Mimi has co-authored sixteen editions of Managing Contraception, with over one million books in circulation, and has provided guidance to programs on a global scale.
 She is a passionate advocate for women’s rights and has testified before the Georgia Legislature several times against bills that have no basis in science.